Documentation

 3. Test Both Directions

-When tuning, test both higher and lower values:
+When tuning, test both higher and lower enhancement levels:

 import time